INCA TRAIL LIMITED SPACES

 INCA TRAIL EXTRA QUECHUA PORTER

-whether you would like to reduce the load of the trek, you may hire an extra porter to carry your personal ítems, from the beggining of the trail until Aguas Calientes; you may hire a porter to carry 7 kilos(14 pounds) for US$80, or 14 kilos (28 pounds) for US$150.
+Whether you would like to reduce the load of the trek, you may hire an extra porter to carry your personal ítems, from the beginning of the trail until Aguas Calientes; you may hire a porter to carry 7 kilos(14 pounds) for US$90, or 14 kilos (28 pounds) for US$180.
 In this service is included the porter’s salary, entrance fee to Inca Trail, food, etc. This option depends on your level of physical fitness, because the trek would be ardous and hardcore; that way, you would foreknow the uneasiness on the trail.
 Whether you decide to take this service, you must reserve your extra porter at the same time you book the trip, because the extra porter is counted within the 500-person, amount limited on the trail per day.

-The prices are based on tour you are taking, the type of service, the type of destination, the type of tour.
-We mostly use three-start hotel in Peru’s destinations; however, there are no Hotels of that category in some destinations thus we use hostal.
+The prices are based on tour you are taking, the type of service, the type of destination, the number of participants.
+We mostly use three-star hotel in Peru’s destinations; however, there are no Hotels of that category in some destinations thus we use hostal.
 Whether you prefer to have four-start or five-start hotel we would provide you that class hotel, so you would add the price difference to the total balance.
-Besides the price is generally based on two-person.
-Whether you would like to take a private service, our service would increase in average US$350 with two-person, US$300 with three-person, US$250 with four-person or more, these prices are applied to each person.

-Student with a valid ISIC student ID get some discounts, Children under seven years of age receive a 10% discount.
+Students with a valid student university card and who are under 18 years old get some discounts, Children under seven years of age receive a 10% discount.
 Children between 7 and 15 years pay the student price, but must show a copy of their passport ( these discounts are only for MACHU PICCHU).

-Please Note; if you are traveling for high touristy season, traveling as student, or coming with kids send us a copy of passport to issue Machu Picchu, and train’s ticket at least one month prior to departure.
+Please Note; if you are traveling for high touristy season, traveling as student, or coming with kids send us a copy of passport to issue Machu Picchu, and train’s ticket at least 45 days prior to departure.

-We need a minimum of two people to run the tour.
+We need a minimum of two people to run any of our tours/ trips.
 We guarantee that your tour will be limited to a maximum of 8 people.

 Travel Insurance: Travel insurance is mandatory in order to participate on any of our trips.
 When travelling on a group trip, you will not be permitted to join the group until evidence of travel insurance has been sighted by your tour manager, who will take note of your insurance details.
 When selecting a travel insurance policy please bear in mind that all clients must have medical coverage and that we require a minimum coverage of USD 300,000 for repatriation and emergency rescue.
 We strongly recommend that the policy also covers personal liability, cancellation, curtailment and loss of baggage and personal effects.
 If you have credit card insurance we require proof of purchase of the trip (a receipt of credit card statement) with a credit card in your name.
 Contact your bank for details of their participating insurer, the level of coverage and emergency contact telephone number.